Overview

 Published during some of the darkest days of World War II, The Little Prince has transcended its original context to become one of the most translated and beloved books in the world.
 Saint-Exupéry’s distinctive illustrations and the novella’s universal themes have captivated readers of all ages.
 The Little Prince remains a classic that continues to inspire readers to reflect on the beauty of innocence, imagination, and the search for meaning.

-Explore the full plot summary, an in-depth character analysis of the Narrator, and explanations of important quotes from The Little Prince.
+Read the full book summary, an in-depth character analysis of the narrator, and explanations of important quotes from The Little Prince.

 Upgrade to PLUS and get instant access to all the study tools